azarboon/ai-powered-cdk-best-practices/.amazonq/rules/PROJECT_RULES.md

 # AWS CDK Project Rules

-These rules are aligned with AWS CDK offciial best practices and MUST be strictly followed throughout the entire project to ensure clean, maintainable, and predictable AWS infrastructure code.
+These rules are aligned with AWS CDK official best practices and MUST be strictly followed throughout the entire project to ensure clean, maintainable, and predictable AWS infrastructure code.

 ---

-## Rule 1: Single Responsibility Constructs and Stacks
+## Single Responsibility Constructs and Stacks

 **Each Construct or Stack MUST perform exactly one clearly defined function.**
 They MUST NOT combine unrelated responsibilities within a single class.

 ---

-## Rule 2: Avoid Instantiating Other Stacks Inside Constructors
+## Avoid Instantiating Other Stacks Inside Constructors

 **Constructs and Stacks MUST NOT create instances of other Stack classes within their constructors.**
 All cross-stack relationships MUST be wired in the app entry point to maintain clear deployment structure.

 ---

-## Rule 3: Pass Dependencies via Props
+## Pass Dependencies via Props

 **All dependencies MUST be provided through constructor properties.**
 Constructs and Stacks MUST NOT create their own dependencies internally.

 ---

-## Rule 4: Use Environment Variables, Context, or Deployment Profiles for Account and Region
+## Use Environment Variables, Context, or Deployment Profiles for Account and Region

 **Stacks MUST retrieve AWS account and region configuration from environment variables, CDK context, or deployment profiles.**
 Hardcoding AWS account IDs or regions is strictly forbidden.

 ---

-## Rule 5: Define Composition in app.ts
+## Define Composition in app.ts

 **All stack instantiation and dependency wiring MUST happen in the app entry point (`app.ts`).**
 Stacks MUST NOT create or wire other stacks internally.

 ---

-## Rule 6: Prefer Outputs, Imports, or Parameter Store for Cross-Stack References
+## Prefer Outputs, Imports, or Parameter Store for Cross-Stack References

 **Cross-stack communication SHOULD prefer CloudFormation Outputs/Imports or parameter store values to maintain loose coupling.**
 Direct construct references within the same app ARE acceptable when appropriate but SHOULD be used carefully to avoid tight coupling.

 ---

-## Rule 7: Minimize Direct Resource References Across Stacks
+## Minimize Direct Resource References Across Stacks

 **Stacks SHOULD minimize direct resource references across stacks to reduce deployment coupling.**
 When needed, AWS CDK’s built-in cross-stack reference handling MAY be used thoughtfully.

 ---

-## Rule 8: Group Related Resources Into Cohesive Constructs
+## Group Related Resources Into Cohesive Constructs

 **Related AWS resources MUST be encapsulated into cohesive, well-defined Constructs.**
 Constructs MUST expose only what is necessary to avoid leaking internal details.

 ---

-## Rule 9: Define Clear Boundaries for Environments
+## Define Clear Boundaries for Environments

 **Stacks MUST define clear boundaries for different deployment environments.**
 Environment-specific logic MUST be handled via context variables or separate stack definitions.

 ---

-## Rule 10: Keep Construct Constructors Side-Effect Free
+## Keep Construct Constructors Side-Effect Free

 **Construct constructors MUST be free of side effects.**
 They MUST only declare AWS resources and MUST NOT perform deployments, API calls, or mutate external state.

----
+**These rules MUST be strictly followed throughout the entire project.
+Any violation MUST be corrected before code is merged.**

+# 🛡️ AWS CDK Nag Policy Rules

+**Required Rule Packs**
+All CDK stacks must be validated against the following CDK Nag rule packs:

+- `AwsSolutions`(AWS Solutions Library)
+- `NIST80053R5` (NIST 800-53 Revision 5)
+  Additional rule packs may be added as needed based on compliance scope.

+**CDK Nag Must Be Checked Explicitly**
+You must include CDK Nag in a separate script (e.g., `nag-check.ts`) to validate AWS CDK stacks for security and compliance issues.
+These checks must not modify stack code.

+**Do Not Enforce CDK Nag at Deploy Time**
+CDK Nag must not block or fail `cdk deploy`.
+It should be executed independently (e.g., via `npm run nag:check`) to maintain deploy flexibility while enforcing compliance.

+**No Automatic Suppressions**
+You must not insert suppression rules unless explicitly instructed by a human.
+All suppressions must be manually reviewed and approved.
+Each suppression requires a distinct and explicit human approval.
+An approval granted for one suppression must not be reused or assumed valid for other suppressions.

+**Documented Suppressions Required**
+Each suppression requires a distinct and explicit human approval.
+An approval granted for one suppression must not be reused or assumed valid for other suppressions.
+Every suppression must include a clear comment detailing:

+- Business justification
+- Risk assessment
+- Optional remediation plan and timeline
+- Approval authority or approver identity

+**Fail on Warning or Error**
+ The CDK Nag check script must exit with status code `1` if any `error` messages are found during synthesis.

+**Verbose Output Required**
+ CDK Nag must output detailed human-readable information, including the rule ID (e.g., `AwsSolutions-IAM4`) and the construct path where it failed.

+**CDK Nag Integration Must Be Reusable**
+ CDK Nag logic must be modular (e.g., `nag-check.ts`) and designed to work across multiple stacks without duplication or hardcoding.

+**Custom Rule Support**
+ The CDK Nag configuration must support adding custom organizational rules when applicable, using `NagPack` extensions.

+**Findings Reporting**
+ CDK Nag findings must be exportable in structured format (e.g., JSON, CSV) for auditing and tracking security/compliance trends over time.

 **These rules MUST be strictly followed throughout the entire project.
 Any violation MUST be corrected before code is merged.**